Missoula Officials Distort Facts To Suppress TIF Activism

 Ramos continues:

-As defined by Montana Code Annotated, “blighted property” is “an area that is conducive to ill health, transmission of disease, infant mortality, juvenile deliquency, and crime.”
+As defined by Montana Code Annotated, “blighted property” is “an area that is conducive to ill health, transmission of disease, infant mortality, juvenile delinquency, and crime.”

 Ramos explains that the district had a $10 million tax base in 2000.
 When the tax revenue was divided roughly equally, a third went to the city, a third went to the county, and a third went to the schools.
-In 2000, TIF funding froze the process.
-The only tax revenue going to the city, county and Missoula schools was a part of the original $10 million tax base.
+In the year 2000 TIF funding froze the process.
+The only tax revenue going to the City, County and Missoula schools was a part of the original $10 million tax base.
 Property taxes still increased, but any increase in the tax base was skimmed off of the top and went to the Missoula Redevelopment Agency.
-TIF funding must be reinvested back in the same district; along with the pedestrian bridge construction, some of that TIF funding went towards the Missoula Mercantile, [to] construction at Southgate Mall, and [to] Stockman Bank.
+TIF funding must be reinvested back in the same district.
+Along with the pedestrian bridge construction, some of that TIF funding went towards the Missoula Mercantile, [to] construction at Southgate Mall, and [to] Stockman Bank.

 “That TIF money is only supposed to be used for 15 years, so that district was created in 2000 and was supposed to sunset after 15 years,” Ramos explained.
 “But there’s a small provision within Montana Code Annotated which states that if you settle debt within the district, it extends the district out the length of the bond for a maximum of 40 years total.
 In September of 2015, the city council sold $5 million worth of bonds for that walking bridge built with TIF funds, and extended that district out until the year 2040.
 So, all the growth in that tax base is going to be skimmed off the top until the year 2040.”